GiaNik0la/BASICGame/README.md

 # BASICGame
-I made this game in Apple ][ BASIC
+I made this game in Apple II BASIC

+# How to run
+You can use any Apple II Emulator and paste in the code if your emulator allowes you to

+# Controls
+Movement WASD
+Placing a trap up/down/left/right - up/down/left/right